best-practice-and-impact/ons-spark/ons-spark/spark-concepts/join-concepts.md

 ````
 Both ways of broadcasting give the same result.
 You can leave it to Spark to decide, or if you want more control over how you DataFrames are joined, turn off automatic broadcasting by setting `spark.sql.autoBroadcastJoinThreshold` to `-1`.

 Note that Spark will not always be able to determine the size of the data in which case it will default to a sort merge join, even when this would be significantly less efficient.
 Spark does have some non-instinctive behaviour when it comes to automatic broadcasting; generally, if the raw file is less than 10MB it will be broadcast regardless of file type.
-Large parquet files which are filtered or grouped to reduce the size should be broadcast but the same is not true of CSVs.
+Large parquet files which are filtered or grouped to reduce the size should be broadcast but large CSV files will not be automatically broadcast even if they are filtered/grouped to a smaller size.
 If unsure, use `explain()` to check or manually broadcast with the broadcast hint.

 ### Replacing a join with a narrow transformation